iluvgirlswithglasses/terminal-pokemon/doc/report.md

 \pagebreak

-# Chapter 3.
+# Chapter 4.
 Project Hierarchy

-## 3.1.
+## 4.1.
 Diagram explanation

-The hierarchy of this project is visualized via a diagram in section *3.2*.
+The hierarchy of this project is visualized via a diagram in section **4.2**.
 The diagram divides the source code into modules, each module has its relations to other modules indicated by arrows.
 A sample diagram is shown in the figure below:

 ![Sample Diagram](img/sample-diagram.png)

-In the figure, arrows that are connected to the bottom or the top of a box (like green and yellow arrows) indicates the relation of any item to a **module**.
-While arrows that are connected to the side of a box (like blue or yellow arrows) indicates the relation of any item to a **script**.
+In the figure, arrows that are connected to the bottom or the top of a box (like green and yellow arrows) indicates the relation of any item to a *module*.
+While arrows that are connected to the side of a box (like blue or yellow arrows) indicates the relation of any item to a *script*.

 Additionally, a thin arrow from *A* to *B* shows that *A* exports parameters and methods (functions) to *B*.
 On the other hand, a thick arrow from *C* to *D* shows that *C* exports data to *D*.

 \pagebreak

-## 3.2.
+## 4.2.
 Project Hierarchy

 ![Hierarchy Diagram](img/hierarchy.png)

 This project consists of 55 source code scripts; 31 of them are ".h" files and 24 others, ".cpp" files.
 Each of them serves a specific role and is grouped into a module.
-This section briefly explains the usage of each module, then the detailed implementation shall be addressed in **Chapter 6 - Implementation**.
+This section briefly explains the usage of each module, then the detailed implementation shall be addressed in **Chapter 7 - Implementation**.

-### 3.2.1.
+### 4.2.1.
 Algorithms & Data Structures

 This module provides 2 simple data structures that are used thorough the project: Array and Deque; and a simple sorting algorithm used for ranking players: Bubble Sort.

-### 3.2.2.
+### 4.2.2.
 STDIO Control

 Offers functions to detect and extract keypresses.
 On Windows, this module provides additional controls to the terminal so as to optimize the poor performance of Windows' console.

-### 3.2.3.
+### 4.2.3.
 File IO

 Contains functions to list files in any directory (folder) and load some files into game objects.

-### 3.2.4.
+### 4.2.4.
 Gameboard & Behaviors

 Defines the gameboard structure & its operating logics.
 Matching rules, tiles sliding rules, and extra rules are defined here.

 This module only implements the gameboard as a 2 dimensional array.
 In order to satisfy the additional requirement, a small game which implements the gameboard as a 2 dimensional linked list has also been developed and included in this project under directory `"sub/"`.

-### 3.2.5.
+### 4.2.5.
 Audio

 Emits sounds in fixed frequencies and durations.

-### 3.2.6.
+### 4.2.6.
 Settings

 Determines console resolution, quantity of difficulty levels and stages, as well as other constant values.

-### 3.2.7.
+### 4.2.7.
 Renderer

 This module provides a grid for other modules to draw on, and then it prints that grid onto the console.

 Also supports printing with background color and foreground color.

-### 3.2.8.
+### 4.2.8.
 Rendering Modules

 Delivers functions to draw some data into the Renderer's grid.
 Such data are the gameboard, the leaderboard, the title menu, the level selector, etc...

-### 3.2.9.
+### 4.2.9.
 Game Operating Module

 Operates the game.
 This module wraps the gameboard, the input control, the renderer, and the audio player altogether to make the game playable.

-### 3.2.10.
+### 4.2.10.
 Account

 Account object definition & logging in interface.

-### 3.2.11.
+### 4.2.11.
 Hacking Module

 The module to fulfill the "savefile hacking" requirement.

 \pagebreak

-# Chapter 4.
+# Chapter 5.
 Dependencies

 On Linux, this project has no dependencies other than the C++ standard library.
 On Windows, this project additionally requires the Windows API header file `"windows.h"`, which should already be available after MinGW installation.